 I have not been online as much, or posting as much here for the past year due to side effects and complications.
 I have been in the "lucky" position to experience a high number of serious side effects and complications.
 This is pretty rare.
 Don't assume that this will be your experience, as well.
 These posts are to help you know what to look for, just in case.
 I'm going to share my experience over two posts.
 Today is about side effects and next week, I'll post about living with complications from RA.

-A side effect is an effect, whether therapeutic or adverse, that is secondary to the one intended.
+is an effect, whether therapeutic or adverse, that is secondary to the one intended.
 Side Effects CAN be good, for instance, plaquenil is an anti-malarial drug, but a therapeutic side effect is that is also an effective treatment (DMARD) for RA.
 Unfortunately, we are more used to hearing about the dark side of side effects.
 Today I'll share my experience of side effects from prednisone and biologics.

 My Prednisone Side Effects

 Prednisone is well known by nearly everyone who has RA.
 We love it for the anti-inflammation and pain relieving properties it brings to us.
 We hate it for the rampant weight gain and other side effects it causes, such as dizziness, headache, mood swings and many others.

 My doctor told me that steroid is our Stress Hormone.
 He explained that when we feel stress, the body responds by producing more cortisol, which increases the blood sugar level, suppresses the immune system and promotes fat, protein and carbohydrate metabolism.
 He stated that if we were to ever produce an exact replication of human cortisol, we would no longer need doctors It would take care of illness itself.